giellalt/lang-sme/sme-fst-guide.md

 It's a soft hyphen for names as opposed to hard hyphens #

-## What kind of languages are there in propernouns
+## What kind of languages are there in propernouns?
-+OLang/NOB - Norwegian
+- +OLang/NOB - Norwegian
-+OLang/FIN - Finnish
+- +OLang/FIN - Finnish
-+OLang/SWE - Swedish
+- +OLang/SWE - Swedish
-+OLang/ENG - English
+- +OLang/ENG - English
-+OLang/UND - everything else
+- +OLang/UND - everything else

 ## What does +CmpNP/First mean?